anvilsecure/azure-sphere-re/README.md

 ## Reverse Engineering Notes

-We compiled our notes together in the form of a GitHub Wiki and is available [here](https://github.com/anvilventures/azure-sphere-re/wiki).
+We compiled our notes together in the form of a [GitHub Wiki](https://github.com/anvilventures/azure-sphere-re/wiki).

 ## Tools